 The free info is right below on Forex Factory, there is all you need to know about supply and demand.
 Read it and apply it.
 Simple.

 The following attachment shows a list of the lessons available at the private community.
 Most lessons contains sub-lessons to explain many nuances and details that shouldn't be a whole different lesson by themselves.
 Most lessons are accompanied by 1 or more videos, and sometimes a webinar of 2 hours, that will explain in detail each nuance.

-FORWARD TESTING THE RULES IN THIS POST IS KEY
+FORWARD TESTING THE SUPPLY AND DEMAND RULES IN THIS POST IS KEY